An interview with activist, researcher and multimedia artist Shyam Mael

 You're based in the UK, but live an itinerant life.
 Does that reflect in your creative work?

-I've lived on the move since being evicted from my home of thirteen years when I got behind with the rent.
-I refuse on principle to claim state welfare.
 The way I live is my reaction to society's attempts to box people in on many levels.
 The 'box' is the mental and physical prison imposed largely through education and the media by those who control society.
 For me, living 'out of the box' stimulates thinking 'out of the box', or perhaps I should say that my thinking 'out of the box' makes living in the box unbearable.
 My work in all media reflects that reaction and the same aim, stimulating 'out of the box' thinking and reconnecting people with their power.

 Was that why you wrote Psyclone?

 I've been politically active in one way or another for years, and came to the conclusion that things were the way they were because people in general were being kept away from essential information on lots of subjects.
-I had the optimistic idea that all that was needed to make a change was to connect people with that suppressed or little-known information and in doing so reconnect them, individually and collectively, with their power on various levels.
+I had the very optimistic idea that all that was needed to make a change was to connect people with that suppressed or little-known information and in doing so reconnect them, individually and collectively, with their power on various levels.
 I also got tired of having conversations with people and seeing their eyes glaze over when I mentioned certain subjects.
 Information that challenges someone's existing beliefs and/or opinions is often easily dismissed in the absence of supporting data.
 The problem with that is that in the context I'm referring to, I'm wasn't seeing scepticism as much as disbelief.
 The same people will on a daily basis accept whatever they're told through television, radio and newspapers without a glimpse of scepticism.
 The phenomenon was so puzzling, especially coming from people I consider to be intelligent and aware, that I was moved to look into it further and after research came to the conclusion that what I was seeing was partly the result of a human psychological response called cognitive dissonance, which subconsciously affects how the mind responds to new or challenging information.
 It's a subject that can't be condensed into a few lines, so I've included a section in the appendix of Psyclone that describes the subconscious program and how it works.

 An 85-page appendix?

-Some might say that your portrayal of suicide bombers is supportive, what would you say to that?
+It could be said that your portrayal of suicide bombers is supportive, what would you say to that?

 How much in the novel is drawn from personal experience?